Sohum09/A-badly-coded-book-cricket-game-but-its-the-test-format/README.md

 Changelog:

+Nov 9 2025: Update 6, added a random pitch mode, where it selects one of the pitches at random after a team wins the toss and decides on what to do.
+Also cleaned up a few facets of the code here and there.

 Sep 24 2025: Update 5, added support for run rates and added new ball support for green pitches.

 Sep 15 2025: Update 4, finally raised the ball limit to 2700 (90 overs per day) and made changes accordingly.